Kaisanya/NanoTabVLM/README-en.md

 </div>

 ## Project Features
-- **Small parameter size, high performance**: With only 0.5B parameters, it outperforms 8B-scale VLM models in the task of converting image tables to HTML, with an average Edit Distance less than 1/7 of 8B models and 1/10 of VLM models with the same level of parameters.
+- **Small parameter size, high performance**: With only 0.08 billion parameters (compared to 0.25 billion in the V1 version), it outperforms VLM models of the 8B parameter scale in the task of converting image tables to HTML, with an average Edit Distance that is less than 1/10 of that of 8B-parameter models.
 - **Specialized and accurate function**: Specifically designed for converting image tables to HTML format, with extremely high accuracy of conversion results.
 - **Concise and clear structure**: The model structure is simple, facilitating understanding, deployment, and secondary development.
 - **Complete training process**: It has gone through data construction, pretraining, supervised fine-tuning (SFT) and other links, and the model effect has been verified through comparative experiments.